 Each year, SPE recognizes outstanding contributions to the plastics industry as part of its Annual Awards Program.
-All awards will be presented at ANTEC® 2018 @NPE2018 in Orlando, FL, USA, May 7–10, 2018.
+All awards will be presented at ANTEC® 2019 in Detroit, Michigan, USA, March 18-20, 2019.

 The SPE International Award

-Sponsored by the Automotive Division, Engineering Properties & Structure and the Division Detroit Section
+Sponsored by the Automotive Division, Engineering Properties & Structure Division and the South Texas Section

 The Fred E. Schwab Education Award

 Sponsored by the Automotive Division and the Detroit Section